Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 ```

 Safety: trivial.
-By memorizing the `last_timestamp` and `last_value` in the reader, we can prevent a read inversion, as the first read will update the `last_timestamp` and `last_value`, therefore, when the second read happens, it will read a lower `timestamp` and will just return the `last_value`.
+By memorizing the `last_timestamp` and `last_value` in the reader, we can prevent a new-old inversion, as the first read will update the `last_timestamp` and `last_value`, therefore, when the second read happens, it will read a lower `timestamp` and will just return the `last_value`.

-Doesn't work for multiple readers, because the second reader doesn't have the updated `last_timestamp` and `last_value`, therefore, a read inversion could still happen.
+Doesn't work for multiple readers, because the second reader doesn't have the updated `last_timestamp` and `last_value`, therefore, a new-old inversion could still happen.

 ### From SRSW atomic to MRSW atomic